 Health services managers working in managed care facilities have similar responsibilities to managers of group practices; however, they manage larger staffs and work more in preventive care and community outreach than the managers of group practices.
 Health service managers may be responsible for supervising numerous health system facilities that provide a variety of inpatient and outpatient services.

-Health services managers are employed by ambulatory facilities run by local and state governments, insurance carriers, in-home health care services, elderly community care centers, and outpatient care facilities.
+Health services managers are employed by ambulatory facilities run by local and state governments, insurance carriers, in-home healthcare services, elderly community care centers, and outpatient care facilities.
 About 17 percent of managers work in nursing care facilities or doctors' offices and close to 37 percent work in hospitals.

-Training and Job Qualifications for Health Service Managers
+Training and Job Qualifications

 To obtain a career as a health services manager, a bachelor's degree is necessary for select entry-level positions at a departmental level in a small healthcare facility.
 Most generalist positions require a master's degree in Health Sciences, Business Administration, Health Services Administration, Public Health, Long-term care Administration, or Public Administration.
 Various facilities and doctors' offices sometimes replace job experience for formal education.